ADULT DAY HABILITATION

 The Adult Day Habilitation Program is a 12-month program designed to provide habilitative skill-building for adults with autism spectrum disorders in a non-restrictive setting.
 The program runs Monday through Friday from 8:30 a.m. to 2:45 p.m. at our two Day Habilitation locations in Buffalo and Williamsville.

 The objectives of the program are to:

-- Engage participants in services and activities intended to lead directly to achievement of their life goals, as outlined in Individualized Service Plans.
+- Engage adults with autism in services and activities intended to lead directly to achievement of their life goals, as outlined in Individualized Service Plans.

 - To promote independence, inclusion, individuality and productivity.

-- Offer community-based experiences that support attainment of participants’ goals and interests.
+- Offer community-based experiences that support attainment of goals and interests.

 - Support and improve functional social skills through guided experience in a variety of settings.

 General skill areas promoted within the program are:

 - Adaptive Behavior